pybliometrics-dev/pybliometrics/docs/access/general.rst

 Option 2 might require you to additionally set a proxy.
 You can do so in the :doc:`configuration file <../configuration>`.

 Option 3 is rare.
 An InstToken is provided directly by Scopus/Elsevier to allow remote access in the absence of a VPN.
-It is cupled directly to a key.
+It is coupled directly to a key.
 If you have an InstToken, please provide it during the setup when `pybliometrics` prompts you for it.
 Alternatively, add it to the :doc:`configuration file <../configuration>` manually.
 You may also set the InstToken via `insttoken="XYZ"` in any class.
 This is the preferred solution if you possess multiple keys.

 There are only three Scopus APIs that you can access without your institution subscribing to it: The Abstract Retrieval API, the Scopus Search API and the Subject Classifications API.

 As a non-subscriber, use `view=META` in the :doc:`AbstractRetrieval() <../reference/ScopusSearch>` class.
-To search for for documents via the Scopus Search API as a non-subscriber, set `subscriber=False` in the :doc:`ScopusSearch() <../reference/ScopusSearch>` (you will retrieve less information however).
+To search for documents via the Scopus Search API as a non-subscriber, set `subscriber=False` in the :doc:`ScopusSearch() <../reference/ScopusSearch>` (you will retrieve less information however).
 The Subject Classifications API is the same for subscribers and non-subscribers.